goetz-markgraf/gamma-library/LEARN_GAMMA.md

 ## lambda functions

-As I have said before, functions are also values that can be assigned.
+As said before, functions are also values that can be assigned.
 Function can easily be created "on the fly" (aka lambda function) using `[` and `]` and a `->` to seperate parameters from the code.
 Actually, the declaration of functions described above is only a shorthand way of assigning a lambda function